What Is A Parish Nurse?

 - A bachelor's degree in nursing and community health experience is preferred

-- Completion of Trinity's Parish Nurse orientation course or another approved parish nurse orientation course
+- Completion of Trinity's Parish Nurse course or another approved parish nurse orientation course

 - Knowledge, abilities and skills